-A contributor should meet all four criteria to be identified as an author.
-If a contributor does not meet all four criteria, he/she should be acknowledged in the acknowledgments section of the manuscript.
+A contributor must meet all the four criteria to be identified as an author.
+If a contributor does not meet all four criteria, they should be acknowledged in the acknowledgment section of the manuscript.

 For more details please refer to the ICMJE’s definition of the role of authors and contributors at http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html

-During submission, the ICMJE Conflict of Interest form should be filled out, saved to your computer, and submitted to the Journal together with your manuscript.
+During submission, the ICMJE Conflict of Interest form should be filled out, saved on your computer, and submitted to the journal together with your manuscript.
 Please refer to “conflict of interest policy” for more information.
-Journal of Orthopedics Research and Rehabilitation requires authors to submit a Data-sharing Statement form for clinical trialsand register a data-sharing plan when registering a clinical trial on or after Jan 1, 2019.
+This journal requires authors to submit a Data-sharing Statement form for clinical trials and register a data-sharing plan when registering a clinical trial on or after January 1, 2019.
 Please refer to the “data-sharing policy” for more information.

 2.9.
 Creative Commons License Agreement Form

-After the acceptance of the articles, the corresponding author may be asked to sign the Creative Commons License Agreement form and send it to the publisher.
-Please refer to the “open access policy” for more information.
+After accepting the articles, the corresponding author may be asked to sign the Creative Commons License Agreement form and send it to the publisher.
+Please refer to the “open-access policy” for more information.